yxlow07/yxlow07.github.io/content/blog/naic.md

 ```

 #### Class Imbalances
-Due to the dataset being collected from various sources, we noticed there were some classes having less images than others.
+Due to the dataset being collected from various sources, we noticed there were some classes having fewer images than others.
 To fix this, we used the confusion matrix from the testing to determine the class weights.
 In the end, `2.5` weight was applied to 2 kuihs while the rest remain `1.0`.

 #### Transfer Learning

-Since this model is trained through transfer learning, we first split the training into two phases: **train the final output layer**, **fine-tuning deeper layers**.
+Since this model is trained through transfer learning, we first split the training into two phases: **training the final output layer** and **fine-tuning deeper layers**.

 #### Training the output layer
-In this phase, we only train the final output layer. `GradScaler` is used to prevent overflowing the gradients, common in large model trainings.
+In this phase, we only train the final output layer. `GradScaler` is used to prevent overflowing the gradients, which is common in large model trainings.
 With `17 epochs`, we noticed that the model stabilises at around `87%` and we manually stopped the training.

 ![](/images/naic-initial-training.png)

 #### Fine-tuning deeper layers
-To acheive better performance, there is two main ways, the first is to tuning the model's hyperparameters, while the second is to fine-tune the deeper layers.
+To achieve better performance, there are two main ways: the first is to tune the model's hyperparameters, while the second is to fine-tune the deeper layers.
 We chose the latter as it is easier to implement and faster to train.

 ```py
 # Unfreezing block 4 onwards